 What is GuLoader?

-GuLoader is a malware downloader that cyber criminals use to spread various Remote Access Trojans (RATs) and other trojan-type programs.
-They use GuLoader with a purpose to infect computers with malicious programs that can be used as tools to steal sensitive information, infect computers with other malware, and perform other actions that would help cyber criminals to generate revenue.
+GuLoader is a malware downloader used by cyber criminals to proliferate various Remote Access Trojans (RATs) and other Trojan-type programs.
+They use GuLoader to infect computers with malicious programs that can be used to steal sensitive information, infect computers with other malware, and perform other actions to help cyber criminals generate revenue.

-Research show that GuLoader is used to proliferate various RATs and stealers (malicious programs that are designed to collect sensitive data).
-RATs are programs that give cyber criminals control over infected computers/operating systems and allows them to log keystrokes, download and execute various files, access webcam, microphone, make screenshots, monitor computing activity, manage (copy, rename, delete) files, and perform other actions.
-In most cases cyber criminals attempt to steal credit card details, credentials (passwords, logins) of accounts that could be used to make fraudulent purchases, transactions and/or generate revenue in other ways.
-It is common that they use RATs as tools to infect computers with other malware like ransomware.
-Furthermore, GuLoader is commonly used to infect computers with malicious programs that are designed to steal sensitive information.
-Cyber criminals behind information stealers usually target banking-related details, passwords, logins, data saved on clipboard, and other sensitive information too.
-Basically, cyber criminals attempt to infect operating systems with GuLoader so they could cause chain infections.
-In other words, to infect computers wit some other malware that would help them to generate revenue.
-Victims of malware that is proliferated through GuLoader risk to suffer monetary and/or data loss, become victims of identity theft, experience problems related to online privacy, and other serious issues.
-Therefore, GuLoader or its payload is already installed on the operating system, then it should be eliminated from it immediately.
+Research shows that GuLoader is used to proliferate various RATs and stealers (malicious programs that collect sensitive data).
+RAT programs give cyber criminals control over infected computers/operating systems and allow them to log keystrokes, download and execute various files, access webcams, microphones, take screenshots, monitor computing activity, manage (copy, rename, delete) files, and perform other actions.
+In most cases, cyber criminals attempt to steal credit card details, credentials (passwords, logins) of accounts, which can be used to make fraudulent purchases, transactions and generate revenue in other ways.
+RATs are commonly used to infect computers with other malware including ransomware.
+Furthermore, GuLoader is often used to infect computers with malicious programs that steal sensitive information.
+Cyber criminals behind information stealers usually target banking-related details, passwords, logins, data saved on clipboard, and other sensitive information.
+They attempt to infect operating systems with GuLoader to cause chain infections.
+I.e., infect computers with other malware that can help them to generate revenue.
+Victims of malware that is proliferated through GuLoader risk suffering monetary and/or data loss, becoming victims of identity theft, experiencing problems relating to online privacy, and other serious issues.
+Therefore, if GuLoader or its payload is already installed on the operating system, it should be eliminated immediately.